TiagoMagalhaes1232507/Testando-projeto/docs/sprint01/us010/02.tests/readme.md

-# US 006 - To create a Task
+# US 006 - Discussion's list sorted by popularity

 # 1. Tests

-**Test 1:** Check that it is not possible to create an instance of the Task class with null values.

-**Test 2:** Check that it is not possible to create an instance of the Task class with a reference containing less than five chars - AC2.
+**Test 1:** User verifies if the system displays a list of discussions when the user navigates to the discussions page. - AC1

+**Test 2:** User verifies if each discussion in the list displays the title, author, number of comments, and creation date. - AC2

+**Test 3:** User verifies if the discussions list is sorted by popularity (most upvoted to least upvoted).- AC3

 *It is also recommended to organize this content by subsections.*